michael-lazar/rtv/README.rst

 ============
 Contributing
 ============
+All feedback and suggestions are welcome, just post an issue!

-Please read the `Contributor Guidelines <https://github.com/michael-lazar/rtv/blob/master/CONTRIBUTING.rst>`_
+Before writing any code, please read the `Contributor Guidelines <https://github.com/michael-lazar/rtv/blob/master/CONTRIBUTING.rst>`_.

 =======
 License